It's time to get the comfort you deserve. Good soap matters. soapisbest.com

 Items that are hand knit from any fiber, could last a lifetime if constructed well, and carefully hand washed.
 Hand dyed, especially hand dyed with natural plant dyes, will fade from the roughness of a washing machine.
 These are best cleaned in a hand wash laundry and shade dried.

-Ithaca Bar Soap and Liquid Soap Bars are great for hand washing wool, silk, and delicates.
-I am a textile artist in my spare time, and work with a lot of wool and silk fabric, yarn and roving.
+Ithaca Bar Soap and Instant Liquid Soap are great for hand washing natural fibers such as wool, silk, linen, cotton, and any clothes you think of as "delicates".
+As a textile artist in my spare time, I work with a lot of wool and silk fabric, yarn and roving.
 I use natural plant based dyes and am also a wet felter.
-Our soap is gentle enough to leave the integrity of the fibers, but strong enough to clean.
+Our soap is gentle enough to leave the integrity of the fibers intact, but strong enough to clean.

 1. Fill a sink or wash basin with cool - warm ish water, swishing around the soap to get good suds.

-2. Place in garments, making sure there is enough water for the fabric to swish around freely.
-If the suds get eaten up immediately, your garments are a little dirtier than you thought (wool can be like that) and you may want a little more soap.
-Soak for 30-60 minutes and swish around 1 or 2 times.
+2. Gently submerge garments, yarn or whatever, making sure there is enough water for the fiber to swish around freely.
+If the suds get eaten up immediately, your garments are a little dirtier than you thought (wool can be like that) and you may want to add a little more soap.
+Soak for 30-60 minutes, swishing around 1 or 2 times.

-3. Drain, squeeze garments, fill basin again with cool ish water, swish around.
+3. Drain and squeeze garments.
+Avoid twisting garments, especially knits.
+That will stress and distort the garment's shape.
+Fill basin again with cool-sh water, submerge garments, swish around.
 Repeat this 2-5 times to get all of the soap out.

 4. Fill basin 1 more time and add some white vinegar - anywhere from 1/4 c to 2 c depending on how much fiber you are washing at one time.
 Add your rinsed garments, swish around and let soak for 10 minutes.
 Rinse again.